Chapter 12 - Finding My Way Back

 The plan was to have two stories per episode over ten episodes.
 That meant 20 stories for the season.
 What got tiring was having to explore far more than that to get 20 interesting ones.
 It was a lot of bone breaking 24-7 work.
 The other thing the crew fought against was boredom.
 Andre had a nose for interesting people, but on some days there just weren’t any.
 We would spend long hours searching and go home at the end of the day with nothing.

 When you do one of these things, there is the plan and then there is what happens.
-As time went along John and Andre would get into conflict with each other, stressed with having to produce day after day.
+As time went along John and Andre got into conflict with each other, stressed from having to produce day after day.
 Some of that was planned as part of the creative tension of the show, but some of it was real.
-That made all of us always wonder sometimes if we were going to crash at some point.
+That made all of us wonder sometimes if we were going to crash at some point.
 However, the two of them would forgive each other and we pushed on.
 Stories came in all sizes.
 Sometimes the person just needed a cell phone.
 For that ask it was easy for the producers to convince someone in a mall phone store to give them one.
 Everyone wanted to be on TV.
-Some stories were very complicated, including the one that would change our lives.
+Some stories were more complicated, including the one that would change our lives.

-I was also interested in why people helped at all.
+I was also interested in why people helped our wards at all.
 One of the questions that the show wanted to answer in 2005 was… “Did anyone really care?”
 Or were we all too busy or too scared to try to help someone that was a complete stranger.
 It turned out America had a heart.
 Over and over again, our “gifters” would tell me that it wasn’t that they couldn’t see people in need.
 They just didn’t know what to do about it.
 Along comes Random 1 and we tell them a simple story with one ask attached to it.
 Something they could do.
 Most jumped at the chance to help.

 The R1 Journey Ends